leotoulet/BISTRO_scripts/README.md

 6. Install docker: `sudo apt install docker.io`

-Once all of the previous steps are completed, you should configure Beam:

-1. Change the number of iterations used during optimization (Instruction TBA)
+The last step is to configure the number of iterations of BEAM:

-2. Unbreak Beam
+7. Edit `BISTRO/fixed-data/sioux-faux/sioux_faux-15k.conf` and change the following line: `beam.agentsim.lastIteration = 100` to 30.

 ## Running experiments

+All pre-configured experiments are located in the optimization folder:

+* Per-mile experiments can be found in `optimization/per_mile`
+* Cordon-tolls experiments can be found in `optimization/cordon`

 With BISTRO installed and configured, refer to each experiment's folder to get step by step instructions on how to run it.
 For all experiments, there are three generic steps:

 1. Use the settings file to set the experiment parameters
 2. Run (as super user) the file that corresponds to the desired scenario
 3. Launch as many hyperopt workers as the system can run.
 These will run individual simulations and produce Samples.